kae-gi/motif-mark/README.md

 - Multiple motifs (currently 7 max color wise, but technically can handle more with a larger color palette)

 ### Example:
 Below is an example figure that utilizes the provided example FASTA and motif file.
 The key shows the motif color code.
-The thicker black box is the exon, and the thinner black line is the intron.
+The thicker black box is the exon, and the thinner black line are the introns.

 ![Figure_1](https://user-images.githubusercontent.com/81830809/223919799-060ed3e4-c599-43c1-bc99-45d3a6bcdcc0.png)